The Little Mermaid (TV series): Characters

-The Ancient Seaclops (voiced by Jim Cummings) is an ancient one-eyed sea monster whose primary objective is to sleep every 1,000 years and wants to see it through more than anything else.
-He gets very angry when he is woken up abruptly by any loud noise and appeared in the episode "Calliope Dreams".

-Dudley (voiced by Lawrence Montaigne) is an elderly sea turtle who serves as an assistant to King Triton other than Sebastian.
-He walks on the ocean floor unlike other sea turtles.

-Hans Christian Andersen (voiced by Mark Hamill) is a fictionalised version of the author Hans Christian Andersen, who appears in the episode "Metal Fish" where he rides a fish-shaped submarine and sees Ariel, which inspires him to write the story "The Little Mermaid".

-Archimedes (voiced by Rod McKuen) is a merman who knows about human things, appearing in "Metal Fish".

 Production and development

-After the success of the 1989 film, The Walt Disney Company planned to produce a children's television series for its Disney Channel cable outlet called The Little Mermaid's Island.
+After the success of Disney's 1989 animated feature film, The Walt Disney Company planned to produce a children's television series for its Disney Channel cable outlet called The Little Mermaid's Island.
 The proposed series would feature puppets from Jim Henson's Creature Shop interacting with a "live" Ariel.
 But after Jim Henson's untimely death along with production difficulties and as the video release of The Little Mermaid soared in sales during 1990 and early 1991, Disney quietly dropped plans for "The Little Mermaid's Island" in favor of a more ambitious plan: an animated weekly series for CBS.
 The new show would be about the adventures of Ariel and her friends before the events in the film.

 Jamie Mitchell, an artist and graphic designer who worked on Disney's Adventures of the Gummi Bears, was named the producer and director of the new series.
 Patsy Cameron and Tedd Anasti were the story editors and wrote almost all of the episodes for the show's second and third seasons.
 Their previous joint work included Hanna-Barbera's The Smurfs, the animated Beetlejuice and Disney's DuckTales.
 Some of the artists and technicians on the feature film also contributed to the TV series.
 Mark Dindal, chief of special animated effects for the film, was a consultant for special effects on the TV show.
 Robby Merkin, who worked with Alan Menken and Howard Ashman on arranging the songs for the film, worked as the arranger and music producer for the first season of the TV show.

-Studios in China, Hong Kong, Taiwan, Vietnam, Korea, Japan and the Philippines contributed animation to the series.
+Disney Animation Japan and Wang Film Productions in Taiwan both contributed animation to the series.